 In cases with locked facets, the clinician should attempt a closed reduction under anesthesia, which is successful in almost 95% of cases.

-If there is no reduction and the preoperative MR images show the presence of disc prolapse, an anterior approach is the next step, with discectomy followed by open reduction with the aid of Casper distractor.
-The reduction can then take place by anterior only fusion.
+If there is no reduction and the preoperative MR images show the presence of disc prolapse, an anterior approach is the next step, with discectomy followed by open reduction with the aid of a Casper distractor.
+The reduction can then take place by anterior-only fusion.
 The failure of reduction needs the posterior reduction of the jumped facets, followed by 360-degree global fixations in neurologically preserved patients.

 The surgical plan in the management of the patient then varies accordingly as per the Meyerding grading and the ASIA neurological status, and the relevant scoring system of the patient.
 The treatment algorithm is also determined by the patient's characteristics as well as the expertise of the team.
 The anterior approach is better suited to deal with the herniated disc, whereas the posterior approach helps in restoring the posterior tension band as well.

 If there is a good reduction following traction, the patients can receive an anterior approach with discectomy or median corpectomy followed by in-situ bony graft fusion or the usage of allograft spacers aided with plate and screw fixations.